google-site-verification=EyRfCVH8EVzSXKCtHoVDrVWhBF8qlGYJShhL3VXid1o

 Yes.
 Our Pomeranians are raised around children and other dogs and are selected for friendly, stable temperaments.

-While we don't offer shipping, many people drive from Nashville, Knoxville, Chattanooga, Atlanta, North Carolina, and South Carolina, even FL to pick up their new Pomeranian puppies!
-The other option many do is to fly into ATL, BNA, or CHA and rent a car to pick up.
-Often our daughter can meet most weekends at CHA airport for additional $100) Pickup is in Whitwell TN 37397.
+Keep in mind, many people drive from Nashville, Knoxville, Chattanooga, Atlanta, North Carolina, and South Carolina, even FL to pick up their new Pomeranian puppies!
+The other option many do is to fly into ATL, BNA, or CHA and rent a car to pick up to pickup in Whitwell TN 37397.

 Do you require a deposit?

 Details regarding deposits and reservations are discussed individually to ensure the right fit for both puppy and family.
-Most time if pickup is within a few days to a week we require no money down and you can pay in full at pickup.
+Most time if pickup is within a few days we require no money down and you can pay in full at pickup.
+If we require a non-refundable holding fee is dependent on when pick up is scheduled for.

 How do I know which Pom is right for me?